 A number of minerals were collected from the Taulin hydrothermal ore body, China.
 These minerals included calcite, quartz, barite and sphalerite and all contained fluid inclusions to varying degrees.
 Water from these minerals was extracted following exactly the technique for calcites described in Chapter 2.
-The replication of the method for three pairs and a coexisting calcite and quartz (described in Chapter 4) is ± 1.3%, (Appendix V and Figure 5.11).
-All results are plotted Figure 5.11 δD_i versus $\delta^{1\ 8}$ O for various hydrothermal mineralsfrom the Taulin Ore Deposit, China. $\delta^{1\ 8}$ O valuesfor the included water were inferred from sulphurisotope temperatures (Ding et al., 1982).Qtz = quartz, Ba = Barite, Sph = Sphalerite andCte = Calcite.

-on Figure 5.11 with $\delta^{1} \overset{8}{\circ}$ having been inferred from sulphur isotope temperatures and the oxygen in the quartz phases.
-The coexisting guartz and calcite (#4) plot close to the meteoric water line and, perhaps with exception of quartz sample #001 and 023, all other waters appear to have evolved from this starting composition.
-The horizontal and inclined lines are consistent with meteoric/magmatic or metamorphic water interaction.
-The horizontal line indicates exchange of oxygen only, possibly from the wall rock (Sheppard et al., 1971), whereas the inclined line suggests participation of hydrogen as well as oxygen similar to waters evolved from acid hot spring environments (Craig, 1963).
+The replication of the method for three pairs and a qoexisting calcite and quartz (described in Chapter 4) is $\pm 1.3$ %, (Appendix V and Figure 5.11).
+All results are plotted and the state of the second on Figure 5.11 with $\delta^{1}$ $\delta^{0}$ having been inferred from sulphur isotope temperatures and the oxygen in the quartz phases.
+The coexisting quartz and calcite (#4) plot close to the meteoric water line and, perhaps with exception of quartz sample #001 and 023, all other waters appear to have evolved from this starting composition.
+The horizontal and inclined lines are consistent with meteoric/magmatic or metamorphic water inter-The horizontal line\indicates exchange of oxygen only, action. possibly from the wall rock (Sheppard et al., 1971), whereas the inclined line suggests participation of hydrogen as well as oxygen similar to waters evolved from acid hot spring environments (Craig, 1963).
 However, the details of the work are provided by Ding et al., (1982) for further discussion.
 The above description as with that of the Tynong granites is merely to introduce the further applicability of the decrepitation method. (see also appendix V).